gocd/docs.go.cd/user/configuration/admin_use_custom_pipeline_label.md

 ```

 You can optionally truncate a material revision.
-This might quite handy in case of a Git material, for example.
+This can be useful when using Git materials as they have long revision numbers.
 By adding a "[:7]" you can have a short, truncated version of the Git revision hash that has exactly 7 characters.
 (Please note a subtle difference between this truncated git revision and the "official git short revision".
 The later one might be 4-7 characters long as Git tries to find a unique hash that's as short as possible.
 See the